acoomans/prvsn/README.md

 #### remote

+Default command if a host is specified.
 Provision a remote host by:

 1. creating a package
 2. sending the package over ssh